IBM/data-prep-kit/doc/repo.md

 * publish - publish libraries or docker images as appropriate.
 This is generally only used during release generation.

-If working with an IDE, one generally make the venv, then configures the IDE to reference the venv and src directories.
+If working with an IDE, one generally makes the venv, then configures the IDE to reference the venv, src and test directories.

 Transform projects generally include these transform project-specific targets for convenience, which are triggered with the the `test` target.